resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 * You can easily replay commands
 * It is simple to automate

+**Exercise 1c**

+One other command that you need to know is `cd`. `cd` is shorthand for **c**hange working **d**irectory.

+In this exercise change your working directory to the one in which you saved your key file.
+The `ls` command should show the key file if you are successful.

+As ever, hold up a Green card when you're done
+And a Red card if you need help.

-But your terminal program can also be used to connect to another computer.
+But the main advantage for us is that your terminal program can also be used to connect to another computer.

 So Anna's hope comes in the form of the terminal application: She can run it on her local machine, and connect to her remote Drupal server.